Austin John Winkler: Personal life

 After shooting a music video for Hinder's version of the song "Born to be Wild" for NASCAR, Winkler began dating actress and model Jami Miller, who was a dancer in the video.
 In late 2007, the two became engaged.
 On December 21, 2007, Winkler was arrested for suspicion of DUI after leaving his engagement party.
 The two were married on July 30, 2008.
 They wed in Hawaii.
 Winkler wrote a song for their wedding titled "The Love I Live For".
 The song was never released but it can be found on YouTube.

 Winkler and Jami separated in late 2014.
 Winkler officially filed for divorce in December 2015.
-His divorce papers stated he wanted a clean break.
 In their divorce settlement, Winkler settled to share half of his rights to 81 Hinder songs with Jami.
 However, of all these songs, it does not include "Lips of an Angel".
 In that settlement, Winkler also had to pay Jami $12,000 in retroactive spousal support that was owed in 2017.
 After that was settled, Winkler owed her nothing else and was allowed to keep his property and 2016 Infiniti SUV.

-Austin was in a relationship with singer/collaborator Sophie Summers, but ended their relationship in 2018.
+Austin was engaged to singer/collaborator Sophie Summers in 2016, but ended their relationship in 2018.

+In 2017, Winkler’s girlfriend Jennifer Vetkos accused him of trying to kill her and threatening to release “revenge porn” to her family.
+According to court documents, she claimed that Winkler cut off her air supply.
+After her testimony, a judge granted Vetkos a temporary restraining order against Winkler.

 In the summer of 2019, Winkler revealed to his fans via social media that he was becoming very ill.
 He did not disclose what exactly his condition was, but fans started noticing his significant weight loss from previous posts.

-In January 2022, Winkler said in an interview with Loudwire that years of alcohol abuse caused liver and kidney failure, causing him to require dialysis for nine months in 2019 and 2020: "I was in the hospital for three months straight, 24 days in the ICU...I had to relearn how to walk again and the doctor said that I was about five days away from kicking it."
+In January 2022, Winkler said in an interview with Loudwire that years of alcohol abuse caused liver and kidney failure, causing him to require dialysis for nine months between 2019 and 2020: "I was in the hospital for three months straight, 24 days in the ICU...I had to relearn how to walk again and the doctor said that I was about five days away from kicking it."
 His experience inspired the song "SuperJaded."
 He has been sober since May 2019.